 Manage Your Variance Effectively

 Product variance, or “shrinkage,” is the difference between the amount of product sold and the amount of product used within a given time period.
-To calculate the variance, you can follow either one of these formulas:
+To calculate variance or shrinkage, you can follow either one of these formulas:

 Monetary Value Variance = Cost of Product Sold in $ – Usage in $